emadunan/emadunan-kit/packages/auth-core/README.md

+# @emadunan/auth-core

-A lightweight, **cross-platform authentication helper** built on top of Redux Toolkit Query.
+A lightweight **authentication helper for Web** built on top of [Redux Toolkit Query](https://redux-toolkit.js.org/rtk-query/overview).
-It exports a unified factory `createBaseQueryWithReauth()` that handles automatic token refresh for **Web**, **Mobile**, and **Node.js** environments — all with customizable storage and refresh behavior.
+This package provides a single factory `createBaseQueryWithReauth()` that wraps your `baseQuery` with **automatic token refresh** logic — using secure HttpOnly cookies for refresh tokens and in-memory access tokens.

 ---

 ## 🚀 Features

-- ✅ Shared refresh-token logic across all platforms
-- 🔄 Automatic token refresh on `401 Unauthorized`
+- ✅ Automatic token refresh on `401 Unauthorized`
-- 🧱 Pluggable storage adapters (`localStorage`, `SecureStore`, memory, etc.)
-- 🔐 Framework-agnostic — works with React, React Native, Next.js, and Node
+- 🌐 Web-focused implementation with HttpOnly cookies
+- 🧱 Lightweight and framework-agnostic (React, Vite, Next.js)
+- ⚡ Easy integration with Redux store
-- ⚙️ Customizable `baseUrl`, refresh endpoint, and hooks for success/failure
+- 🪝 Customizable success and failure hooks for refresh logic

 ---

 ## 🧠 Core Concept

-You implement your platform-specific “driver” using the factory:
+You use the factory:

 ```ts
 import { createBaseQueryWithReauth } from "@emadunan/auth-core";
 ```

-Each app provides its own:
-- `storage` adapter (where to store tokens)
-- `onRefreshSuccess` and `onRefreshFail` handlers (e.g., Redux dispatch)
+and provide:
-- `baseUrl` (your API root)
+- `baseUrl` — your API root
+- `onRefreshSuccess` — what to do when token refresh succeeds (e.g. update Redux state)
+- `onRefreshFail` — what to do when refresh fails (e.g. logout user)

+The helper handles calling your refresh endpoint (`/auth/refresh`) automatically when a request fails with 401.

 ---